etohgame/kit/docs/client-objects/property-changers.md

 The Property Changer's `Properties` module can be found inside the `PropertyChangerConfiguration` object.
 This module contains all of the data of the Property Changer.

 Do **not** tamper with the lines placed at the top of the script or write non-intended custom code in functions.
 There are restrictions in place in order to prevent doing things that aren't allowed, and doing this will make your tower ineligible for submission according to the Custom Client Objects rule.

-Calculations are allowed (and recommended if used, to make the function easier to read/understand) to simplify the `return` statement, but anything else (such as directly indexing instances or properties without using the provided property changer functions) are not.
+Calculations are allowed (and recommended if used, to make the function easier to read/understand) to simplify the `return` statement, but anything else (such as directly indexing instances or properties without using the provided property changer functions) is not.

 The table contains a list of properties to change, as well as an `Instance` field that is required for the Property Changer to function.
 For example, the default properties look like this: